-We took uncertainty into account at two levels: measurement error in each life-history parameter (i.e., t{max} , t{max} , K, L{inf} , t_0 , as well as M from literature), and the process error of the M[~]LHP(s) relationship in Eqns 2a to 2f.
-Uncertainty was evaluated through Monte Carle simulation of 10,000 random samples at each level.
+We took uncertainty into account at two levels: measurement error in each life-history parameter (i.e., t{mat} , K, L{inf} , t_0 , as well as M from literature, except t{max}), and the process error of the M^{\sim} LHP(s) relationship in Eqns 2a to 2f.
+If t{max} has multiple values from different studies, the maximum value was used.
+For other life history parameters, uncertainty was evaluated through Monte Carle simulation of 10,000 random samples at each level.
 At the parameter level, results from multiple studies were provided in two forms in the Clarke et al. (2015) report: a vector of single measurements and a range from low to high.
 For measurements in a vector we took 10,000 random samples (with replacement) from the vector.
 For range values we generated 10,000 samples by assuming a uniform distribution from low to high values.
 We used Pacific Ocean studies except when a particular parameter was not available from the Pacific, in which case the alternative estimate from another region (e.g. Atlantic Ocean or Indian Ocean) was used.
 These cases are noted in the results section.
 All study sources and all seven methods were given the same weight.
 For process error, estimated variances in the original studies (Then et al. 2015) or an assumed CV = 0.2 (Quiroz et al., 2010), when variance was not available, were used to generate parameter distributions.
-Using multiple methods to avoid bias resulting from either life history parameters or M estimators concurs with the general recommendations of previous studies (Brodziak et al., 2011a; Kenchington, 2014a; Simpfendorfer et al., 2005; Zhou et al., 2011).
-Note that Eqn 2 differs from those used in Zhou et al. (2011) since the updated Eqn 2a and Eqn 2b were not available then and their assessment did not focus on elasmobranchs.
+Using multiple methods to avoid bias resulting from either life history parameters or M estimators concurs with the general recommendations of previous studies (Simpfendorfer et al., 2005; Brodziak et al., 2011; Zhou et al., 2011; Kenchington, 2014a).
+Note that Eqn 2 differs from those used in Zhou et al. (2011) since the updated Eqn 2a and Eqn 2b were not available then, and their assessment did not focus on elasmobranchs.